dummylabs/thewatchman/README.md

 ## Quick start
 1. Go to the "Integrations" section on HACS, click "Explore and download repositories" and search for "watchman", then click "Download this repository with HACS".
 2. Restart Home Assistant, go to Settings->Devices & Services->Add Integration and select Watchman integration.
-If integration not found, try to empty your browser cache and reload page.
 3. Go to Developer Tools -> Actions, type `watchman` and select `Watchman: report` action then press "Perform Action" button.
 Examine report output or check `watchman_report.txt` file in your configuration directory.

-Refer to the [Configuration section](https://github.com/dummylabs/thewatchman#configuration) for further fine-tuning.
+Refer to the [Configuration Options](#configuration-options) for further fine-tuning.

 ## What does it do
 Watchman is a custom integration for Home Assistant that scans your YAML configuration files and collects referenced entities (sensors, timers, input_select, etc.) and services/actions.
 It then checks each entity’s current state and reports those that are missing or unavailable.
 For services/actions, it verifies that they exist in Home Assistant’s registry.
 The result can be saved as a nicely formatted text table or sent via your preferred notification method (unless the notification target itself is missing 😄).
 See an [example of a report](https://github.com/dummylabs/thewatchman#example-of-a-watchman-report) below.